Bengaluru private transporters call off strike after minister promises to fulfill some demands

 The federation, which comprises 32 private transport associations, wants private buses to be included under the Shakti scheme and provided with a financial package by the Congress government.

 Launched in June, the Shakti scheme offers women and trans people free travel in non-premium government buses.
 The scheme is currently restricted to those who are domiciled in the state.
-Private transporters claim that the scheme had hurt their livelihood.
+Private transporters claim that the scheme is hurting their livelihood.

-The federation has also sought grant permits for school buses and vans, withdrawal of lifetime tax on vehicles, greater regulation of app-based cab services and a ban on bike taxi services like Rapido, among other demands.
+The federation has also sought permits for school buses and vans, withdrawal of lifetime tax on vehicles, greater regulation of app-based cab services and a ban on bike taxi services like Rapido, among other demands.

 Responding to the call for the strike, Chief Minister Siddaramaiah on Monday said that peaceful protests are allowed in a democracy but the demands raised should be reasonable, reported The Hindu.